Carolina1396/VAMP2_BTE/cytoscape /README.md

 ### Dash Cytoscape
-The BTE results obtained using BTE are visualized in Dash Cytoscape.
-Here is the documentation: https://dash.plotly.com/cytoscape
+The results obtained using BTE are visualized in Dash Cytoscape.
+Here is the documentation for visualization: https://dash.plotly.com/cytoscape

-Run the interactive dashboard using PyCharm or any other integrated development environment (IDE)
+We recommend running the interactive cytoscape dashboard using PyCharm or any other integrated development environment.

 ### Data
 Data folder includes the style sheet for Dash Cytoscape.